Adasv9423/funtik/README.md

 # FUNTIK(ENTERTAINMENT APP)

-A Tiktok App- Works on Android & iOS!
+An Entertaimnent App- Works on Android & iOS!

 ## Features
 - Authentication with Email & Password